A Simple Tip for Better Engagement on Instagram

 Now, let’s jump into the details.

-For portrait orientation Instagram photos, you’ll need to use a 4 x 5 aspect ratio.
+To get better Instagram engagement with portrait orientation photos, you’ll need to use a 4 x 5 aspect ratio.
 I work primarily with Lightroom at the moment, so I’ll use it as an example for cropping to the correct size.
 However, your go-to image editing software should have the ability to crop to various aspect ratios.
 This is my personal method, so take it, leave it, or remix it as you see fit!

 - Single click the photo you want to edit in your library.
 Once it is selected, press “D” on your keyboard to open the “Develop” module.